wcarhart/algos/README.md

 	1
 ```

-*Pop off the stack, or peek at the top*
+*Pop off the stack, or peek at the top:*
 ```
 >>> print(s)
 top --> 4